MPAS-Dev/compass/docs/users_guide/landice/test_groups/dome.rst

 Variants of the test case are available at 2000-m uniform or variable (~1200 m to ~16700 m) horizontal resolution and 10 vertical layers.

-The configuration includes 3 test cases.
+The test group includes 3 test cases.
 All test cases have 3 steps, ``setup_mesh``, which defines the mesh and initial conditions for the model;
 ``run_model`` (given another name in many test cases to distinguish multiple forward runs), which performs time integration of the model; and ``visualize``,